oaxacaariana/VirtualInterview/docs/setup.md

 - The resume parser currently supports PDF and DOCX inputs using the current parser implementation in `src/server/shared/resumeParser.js`.
 - The interview UI serves local eye-tracking assets from `src/public/models/` and `src/public/mediapipe/`.
 - Voice input depends on browser speech-recognition support.
+- The app can also use the server-side `/openai/transcribe` endpoint for recorded interview audio.
 - Camera preview and eye-contact tracking require the user to grant browser camera access.
 - Interviewer TTS requires a valid `OPENAI_API_KEY` because it is generated server-side through OpenAI.
+- The default interviewer voice model is `gpt-4o-mini-tts`, and the setup modal can override voice and speaking style per interview.